kristopolous/tumblr-scraper/README.md

 It's not the fastest thing on the planet, but it does work.

+> Note: running `note-collapse` over a blog currently being scraped feels like a bad idea and is totally not supported.  `note-collapse` should be run carefully, on directories that aren't being processed by any other script here.

 ## log-digest

 log-digest will take the md5-checksum named logfiles generated from the `scraper` and make a single `posts.json` file with all the posts.